 - Fixed, Pearson Chi-Sq, deviance, and user-specified dispersion specifications.
 Support for QML estimation and testing.

 - Quadratic Hill Climbing, Newton-Raphson, IRLS - Fisher Scoring, and BHHH estimation algorithms.

 - Ordinary coefficient covariances computed using expected or observed Hessian or the outer product of the gradients.
-Robust covariance estimates using GLM or Huber/White methods.
+Robust covariance estimates using GLM, HAC, or Huber/White methods.